Chung Hwa Book Company (Taiwan): Decline and revitalization

 In the early 21st century, the information revolution led to changes in people's reading habits.
 The Zhonghua Book Company temporarily suspended its book publishing business and readjusted its business operations, which was then resumed.

-On May 1, 2018, the Zhonghua Book Company officially put on sale new books on language and literature, including the Chinese and English versions of "Selected Translations of Tang Poems" by Lin Yutang's eldest daughter Lin Rushi, Xie Wuliang's "Guide to Poetry" and "Guide to Ci Studies", Lu Jiaji's "Idle Talks on Ancient Prose" and "Interesting Talks on Ci Poems".
-The publications of the Zhonghua Book Company also include the Chinese translation of English novel "Gone with the Wind" and its sequel, the traditional Chinese version of the "Encyclopedia Britannica", and other books such as "The Confucian Merchant" by Cai Shiding, the founder of the Pacific Hotel Group.
-In April 2024, the Zhonghua Book Company published three volumes of "Walking Alone in a Thousand Mountains - Collection of Ancient Poems and Prose" by the Chinese-Canadian poet Wen Ren.
+On May 1, 2018, the Zhonghua Book Company officially put on sale new books on language and literature, including the Chinese and English versions of Selected Translations of Tang Poems by Lin Yutang's daughter Adet Lin, Xie Wuliang's Guide to Poetry and Guide to Ci Studies, Lu Jiaji's Idle Talks on Ancient Prose and Interesting Talks on Ci Poems.
+The publications of the Zhonghua Book Company also include the Chinese translation of English novel Gone with the Wind and its sequel, the traditional Chinese version of the Encyclopedia Britannica, and other books such as The Confucian Merchant by Cai Shiding, the founder of the Pacific Hotel Group.
+In April 2024, the Zhonghua Book Company published three volumes of Walking Alone in a Thousand Mountains - Collection of Ancient Poems and Prose by the Chinese-Canadian poet Wen Ren.